MultiPoolMiner/MultiPoolMiner/README.txt

 Note: Only the pools ending in ...-Coin expose the coin name in their API.

+CurrencySymbol per pool [DGB, LTC, ZEC etc.]

+Only mine the selected currencies at the specified pool.

+E.g. To mine only LTC & ZEC at Zpool:

+    "Zpool-Coin": {
+      "CurrencySymbol":  [
+        "LTC",
+        "ZEC"
+      ]
+    }
+Note: Only the pools ending in ...-Coin expose all currency symbols in their API.
+Check the web dashboard / pools to see which pools expose which values.

 DisableEstimateCorrection per pool

 Some pools overestimate the projected profits.
 By default MPM will reduce the projected algo price by a correction factor (actual_last24h / estimate_last24h) to counter pool the overestimated prices.